stevepopovich/stevepopovich/README.md

 ### Hi there 👋 🦄

-I’m currently working at GitHub, working on the GitHub Android Mobile app 🐙 📱
+I’m currently working at GitHub, working on API stuff 🐙 📱

 My main goal to is to prevent default!